 Although primarily swamp habitat, the diversion influence area supports some BLH forest.
-Bottomland hardwood forests are generally located at higher elevations than swamp with lower flooding depths and frequencies, such as along the banks of natural water features and spoil banks along constructed canals.
-The bottomland hardwood class in the diversion influence area is dominated primarily of ashes, roughleaf dogwood, water hickory, and water oak (Paille and Breaux, 2021).
-Within the diversion influence area north of airline highway, BLH is dominated by tallow, an invasive tree species that has colonized higher elevation and open canopy areas.
-In some areas, this tallow dominated low-quality BLH may exhibit characteristics of scrub-shrub habitat (dominated by woody vegetation <20 feet tall).
+BLH forests are generally located at higher elevations than swamp with lower flooding depths and frequencies, such as along the banks of natural water features and spoil banks along constructed canals.
+The BLH class in the diversion influence area is dominated primarily of ashes, roughleaf dogwood, water hickory, and water oak (Paille and Breaux, 2021).
+Within the diversion influence area north of Airline Highway, BLH is dominated by tallow, an invasive tree species that has colonized higher elevation and open canopy areas.
+In some areas, this tallow dominated low-quality BLH may exhibit characteristics of scrubshrub habitat (dominated by woody vegetation <20 feet tall).